Instance-based learning

-In machine learning, instance-based learning (sometimes called memory-based learning) is a family of learning algorithms that, instead of performing explicit generalization, compare new problem instances with instances seen in training, which have been stored in memory.
+In machine learning, instance-based learning (sometimes called memory-based learning) is a family of learning algorithms that compare new problem instances with instances seen in training, which have been stored in memory.
 Because computation is postponed until a new instance is observed, these algorithms are sometimes referred to as "lazy."

+Method

 It is called instance-based because it constructs hypotheses directly from the training instances themselves.

-This means that the hypothesis complexity can grow with the data: in the worst case, a hypothesis is a list of n training items and the computational complexity of classifying a single new instance is O(n).
-One advantage that instance-based learning has over other methods of machine learning is its ability to adapt its model to previously unseen data.
-Instance-based learners may simply store a new instance or throw an old instance away.

-Examples of instance-based learning algorithms are the k-nearest neighbors algorithm, kernel machines and RBF networks.
-These store (a subset of) their training set; when predicting a value/class for a new instance, they compute distances or similarities between this instance and the training instances to make a decision.
+An example of an instance-based learning algorithm is the k-nearest neighbors algorithm.
+It stores (a subset of) its training set; when predicting a value or class for a new instance, it computes distances or similarities between this instance and the training instances to make a decision.

+For classification, the k nearest instances can be combined by majority voting or distance-weighted voting; for regression, their target values can be combined by a mean or weighted mean.
+The choice of distance metric and feature scaling can change which instances are identified as nearest.

+Computational characteristics

+The hypothesis complexity can grow with the data.
+In the worst case, a hypothesis is a list of n training items and the computational complexity of classifying a single new instance is O(n) if the cost of comparing two instances is treated as constant.

+Deferring computation makes training inexpensive but shifts computation to prediction time.
+For a basic k-nearest neighbors classifier using a simple Minkowski distance, exhaustive search over n stored samples described by d features takes O(dn) time.
+A balanced k-d tree can reduce retrieval time to O(d log n), although this advantage diminishes as the number of features grows.

-To battle the memory complexity of storing all training instances, as well as the risk of overfitting to noise in the training set, instance reduction algorithms have been proposed.
+To reduce the storage required for training instances and sensitivity to noise in the training set, instance reduction algorithms have been proposed.